-VIII.
+VII.
 CUSTOMER INFORMATION

-IT IS FURTHER ORDERED that Defendant, Defendant's officers, agents, employees, and attorneys, and all other persons in active concert or participation with any of them, who receive actual notice of this Order, are permanently restrained and enjoined from directly or indirectly failing to provide sufficient customer information to enable the Commission to efficiently administer consumer redress.
-If a representative of the Commission requests in writing any information related to redress, Defendant must provide it, in the form prescribed by the Commission, within 14 days.
+IT IS FURTHER ORDERED that Settling Defendants and their officers, agents, employees, and all other persons in active concert or participation with any of them, who receive actual notice of this Order, are permanently restrained and enjoined from directly or indirectly:

+A. Failing to provide sufficient customer information to enable the Commission to efficiently administer consumer redress.
+Settling

+Defendants represent that they have provided this redress information to the Commission.
+If a representative of the Commission requests in writing any information related to redress, Settling Defendants must provide it, in the form prescribed by the Commission, within 14 days;